lesleyrs/Client3/README.md

 - TODO confirm: to connect to local java servers on WSL from Windows you might need to add `-Djava.net.preferIPv6Addresses=true` when running client

 ## Platforms and Compilers
+To move the executable you have to take the `cache/`, `Roboto/`, `config.ini` and optionally `SCC1_Florestan.sf2` along with it.
+The consoles will load it from sdcard if they don't embed the files already.

 TODO:
 ```
 macos, bsds, android https://wiki.libsdl.org/SDL2/Android